JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 - Removed additional food variants so lists, recipes etc use the defaults again (for compatibility reasons)
 - Added rads back to raw meat and pre-war food
 - Set food quality labels visible
+- Improved weapon classification for Alternative Repair System
+- Fixed repair lists for Gauss weapons so they can all be repaired with each other

 [Equipment]
 - Added 2mm EC ammunition, used by the Auto-Gauss, the Auto-Gauss Pistol and the Gauss Minigun
 - Included new weapons in some form lists they were missing from, and various other fixes (thanks to xporc)
-- Updated models and textures for Wattz 2000 (thanks to jonnyeah)
+- Updated models and textures for Wattz weapons (thanks to jonnyeah)
 - Tweaked weapon balancing (thanks to MadCat221)